Yi-alps/Future-Refinery/about.md

 After graduation, I gave up the opportunity to do a PhD at the University of Oxford and chose the University of Colorado Boulder.
 Due to the Covid 19, I was not able to arrive in Colorado.
 I stayted in Paris and at the same time worked at TotalEnergies as a renewable engineer and did my PhD remotely.
 After one semester of online lectures, I dropped out of the University of Colorado Boulder.

-I was very very grateful to my manager at TotalEnergies.
-In the beginning of 2021, he granted me full funding to find a PhD project globally on renewable energy integration.
+I was very very grateful to my supervior at TotalEnergies.
+In the beginning of 2021, he offered me full funding to find a PhD project globally on renewable energy integration.
 Finally, I was acceptted by EPFL and started my PhD with the topic of "the refinery of the future" in September 2021.

 <!-- Zhejiang University is located in Hangzhou, a middle-size city of more than ten million population, where I felt much more lonely and isolated because it was the first time I left my families and friends.
 During my college,I spent most of the time by myself. -->